 Having small employer group coverage means Medicare is primary; some seniors in this situation benefit more from taking Medicare and dropping the employer coverage.
 A small employer is less than 20 employees.

-If you have employer coverage that is an HSA, don’t enroll in Original Medicare.
+If you have employer coverage that is an HSA, don’t enroll in Medicare.
 You can’t contribute to a Health Savings Account if you have any form of Medicare.

-Most Medicare Advantage plans operate like Employer plans; however, if you have primary employer coverage, it might not benefit you to choose Medicare.
+Most Advantage plans operate like Employer plans; however, if you have primary employer coverage, it might not benefit you to choose Medicare.
 Talk with your benefits administrator about the best choices in your area.